maines-pet/name-sorter/README.md

 `git clone https://github.com/maines-pet/name-sorter.git`
 2. Navigate to the folder by
 `cd name-sorter`
 3. Build the project by
 `dotnet build --configuration Release`
-4. `cd` to .\NameSorter\bin\Release or with VS Code, right on NameSorter folder then `Open in Integrated Terminal`
+4. `cd` to .\NameSorter\bin\Release or with VS Code, right-click on NameSorter\bin\Release folder then `Open in Integrated Terminal`
 5. Run the console application by